 (2) There seemed to be a lot of American tourists here.

 (3) Jay asked if we had visited the interior of the Castle.
-"No, I knew you had to book long in advance, but I forgot.
-It's not worth it," I suggested.
+"No, I knew you had to book long in advance, but I forgot."
+I suggested.
 "Oh, yes it is worth a visit."
-Taking the hint about my carelessness, he later said "You didn't miss much."
+Taking the hint about my carelessness leading to our not having tickets, he later said "You didn't miss much."

 No comments: